MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/acx-multi-circuit-composition.md

 ![diagram showing columns labeled driver a and driver b, acx interface b, circuit manager and and b and ACX composite and ACX manager with flow arrows shown below showing calling sequence](images/audio-acx-multi-stack-multi-circuit-driver-sequence.png)

-## Multi-Circuit format negotiation
+## Multi circuit format negotiation

 This section describes the format negotiation taking places when the audio endpoint is composed by two or more circuits.
-For general information about ACX Circuits, see [ACX multi stack cross driver communications](acx-audio-multi-stack.md).
+For general information about ACX Circuits, see [ACX multi stack cross driver communications](acx-multi-stack.md).

 ### Downlevel bridge pins